Egypt national football team: History

-In the 1994 Africa Cup of Nations in Tunisia, Egypt defeated Gabon 4–0 and tied Nigeria 0–0.
+The team lost both of their matches in the 1992 AFCON.
+In the 1994 Africa Cup of Nations in Tunisia, Egypt defeated Gabon 4–0 and drew Nigeria 0–0.
 They lost to Mali 1–0 in the quarterfinals.
 Egypt won their fourth title in 1998, defeating South Africa in the final.

-Egypt qualified for the 2004 Africa Cup of Nations, in Tunisia.
-Egypt were placed in Group C with Algeria, Zimbabwe, and Cameroon.
-Egypt won 2–1 against Zimbabwe, lost 2–1 to Algeria, and drew 0–0 against Cameroon, failing to qualify for the quarter-finals due to Algeria scoring more goals than Egypt in the group stage, after being equal on points and goal difference.
+Egypt qualified for the 2004 AFCON in Tunisia, and were placed in Group C with Algeria, Zimbabwe, and Cameroon.
+With a 2–1 win against Zimbabwe, the team then lost 2–1 to Algeria, and drew 0–0 against Cameroon, failing to qualify for the quarter-finals due to Algeria scoring more goals than Egypt in the group stage, after being equal on points and goal difference.

 The 2006 Africa Cup of Nations was hosted in Egypt; the hosts were in Group A with Libya, Morocco, and the Ivory Coast.
-Egypt defeated Libya 3–0, tied 0–0 against Morocco, and won 3–1 against the Ivory Coast.
-Egypt would eventually win the tournament on penalties, and would also win the 2008 and 2010 tournaments.
+After accumulating seven points in the group stage, Egypt would eventually win the tournament on penalties, and would also win the 2008 and 2010 tournaments.

-They would then fail to qualify for the next three AFCON tournaments.
+They would then fail to qualify for the next three AFCONs.

 Egypt qualified for the 2017 tournament, drawing against Mali in their first match in Group D. Successive 1–0 wins against Uganda and Ghana saw the Pharaohs qualify to the quarter-finals as group winners.
 Egypt faced Morocco at the quarter-final stage, and defeated them for the first time in 31 years to set up a semi-final clash with Burkina Faso.
 Mohamed Salah's goal against the Stallions was canceled out by an Aristide Bancé strike; however, veteran goalkeeper Essam El Hadary saved two spot-kicks in the penalty shootout to earn a spot in the final for Egypt.
 Egypt then faced Cameroon, and lost the final for the second time.